jesielviana/web-development-course/basic-fundamentals.md

 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

+Created by Linus Torvalds to version the Linux Kernel source code, which is maintained by contributors around the world.

 Collaboration between developers on the same project.

 Free Version Control: [Github](http://github.com), [Gitlab](https://gitlab.com/)